 To recognise that God, Incarnation, Gospel and Salvation are part of the 'big story' of the Bible.
 To tell stories of Holy Week and Easter and make a link with the idea of Salvation (Jesus rescuing people).
 To give examples of how Christians show their beliefs about Jesus as saviour in church worship.
-To show an understanding that Christians pray in different ways and for different reasons e.g. to say thank you, sorry or please.
-To know that the Bible has prayers and songs of worship that Christians often use To know that the Bible contains a special prayer that Jesus taught his disciples called the 'Lord's Prayer' and to be able to recall it.
+To think, talk and ask questions about whether texts on about Easter have something to say to them (for example, about whether forgiveness is important), exploring different ideas.
+To understand that Christians believe Jesus builds a bridge between God and humans.
+To know that the Bible contains a special prayer that Jesus taught his disciples called the 'Lord's Prayer' and to be able to recall it.
 What do Christians believe that God is like?